 The luxury ereader you've been waiting for?

-The new Kindle Oasis is out now and costs $290/£270 for the basic Wi-Fi version.
+The new Kindle Oasis is out now and costs US$290/£270/AU$449 for the basic Wi-Fi version.
 There's no avoiding the obvious, that's a lot of money for an ereader.
-However, dedicated ereader fans will appreciate the extra lightness and improved screen lighting.
-The considerably cheaper Voyage and Paperwhite models are excellent alternatives though.
-Have a look at our Kindle Oasis verdict for more information on why this is the future of Amazon's Kindle range.
+However, dedicated ereader fans will appreciate the extra improved screen lighting and premium quality.
+The considerably cheaper Voyage and Paperwhite models are excellent alternatives though and feature the same screen resolution.
+The page turn buttons are given a wider bezel on the side, making it easier to hold one-handed - the screen will flip over to accommodate left-handed readers too.
+You also get a lush charging cover thrown in for free.
+Without the optional cover though, this is the lightest Kindle yet.
+Oh and the battery, it lasts for months instead of weeks.
+Months!

 Kindle Voyage deals

 The Voyage used to be the most expensive Kindle around before the Oasis arrived, but at least we're seeing the price drop now.
-Amazon's Voyage is one of the best ebook readers available.
-It's more compact than other Kindles and the screen is sharper than the cheaper models.
-A flush display makes the device easier to keep clean and carry around, the screen's resolution is the highest it has ever been, and it even comes with an ace origami-style case (at additional cost).
+Amazon's Voyage is still one of the best ebook readers available.
+It's more compact than most other Kindles and the screen is sharper than the standard Kindle.
+Although, the latest version of the far cheaper Paperwhite now comes with the same 300ppi screen, leaving this model looking a tad overpriced by comparison.
+Modest improvements on the Voyage include a flush display making the device easier to keep clean, adaptive screen lighting for easier lighting adjustments and additional page turning buttons.

 Amazon tablet deals